ggabrakadabra/pictures-app-client/README.md

   })
 }
 ```

-Before deploying, I had to change this so that my config file was used.
+Before deploying, I had to change the url path so that my config file was used.
+So each route points to the correct route in the backend.
+Since the user must be signed in before any of the functions get called, each function checks for the user authorization.

 ```
 $.ajax({
   headers: {